Floer theory and reduced cohomology on open manifolds: Hamiltonian Floer cohomology by approximation

-The sequence $G_{nk_n}$ satisfies \eqref{eqGGineq} and converges uniformly to $H$.
-The claim follows. \end{proof} The next theorem is key for what follows.
-It shows that truncated Floer homology is continuous with respect to convergence on compact sets. \begin{tm} Let $\{H_n\}$ be a monotone increasing sequence of continuous dissipative Hamiltonians converging pointwise to a continuous dissipative Hamiltonian $H$.
+\begin{proof} As in the proof of Lemma \ref{lmdfFloCohUn}, the first part is proven by squeezing a sequence of the form $H_n-c_{nk}$ into a sequence $H-c_n$.
+The second part is proven by a similar squeezing.
+The argument is spelled out in the proof of Lemma \ref{lmdfFloCohUn}. \end{proof} The next theorem is key for what follows.
+It shows that truncated Floer homology is continuous with respect to convergence on compact sets. \begin{tm} Let $\{H_n\}$ be a monotone increasing sequence of dissipative Hamiltonians converging pointwise to a dissipative Hamiltonian $H$.
 Then for any real $a<b$ we have that the natural map